druglogics/ags-paper/docs/index.md

 ## Fitness Evolution {-}

 We did a test run of `Gitsbe` with $1000$ simulations, fitting to steady state (generating thus **calibrated models**).
-The only difference between the following results and the ones above is the total number of simulations specified in the configuration.
+The only difference between the following results and the ones above is the total number of simulations specified in the configuration and that the option `bootstrap_mutations_factor` was set to $1$ (to avoid reaching good fitness models in the earlier generations).

 Firstly, we show the fitness evolution of the first $20$ simulations.
 Each data point is the average fitness in that generation out of $20$ models.
-Note that some simulations end because the target fitness is reached ($0.99$).
+Note that some simulations end because the target fitness is reached by some of the models ($0.99$).

 ```r